yu0bab/vxsacademy-course-s-/12 - if-statements.md

     fill(125);
     ellipse(ballX, 200, 60, 60); //ball

-    ballX += ballVelocity; //move the ball according to the speed
+    ballX += ballVelocity; //move the ball according to the velocity

     stroke(0, 0, 255);
     strokeWeight(20);